The Belfast River Access Park/Blue Trail

 Rail & Titsworth Canal Warehouse

 Standing along the Greenway is a spectacular look at one of the oldest standing canal warehouses in the state.
 Build c.
 1853, this structure was originally used as a warehouse along a busy canal transport system.
 Since then, it has been used as a hotel, brothel, barn and storehouse.
 In 2000, the Rail & Titsworth Canal Warehouse was listed in the National Register of Historic Places.
-[Learn more about this warehouse in the Belfast Walking Tour - stops #5 and #6 below.]
+[Learn more from the Belfast Walking Tour - stops #5 and #6 .]

 Self-Guided Walking Tour